Pak-Poom/cnn_model/README.md

 # Convolutional-Neural-Network-CNN-model
 RADI605 Modern Machine Learning assignment: Data Science for healthcare and clinical informatics (M.Sc.)

+---
+**NOTE**

+Develop your CNN model to classify benign and malignancy.
+You have 3 weeks to finish it.
+1. Use the nodulenet dataset, the data in image file where the labels were stored in csv files.
+2. Data splitting was done already.
+You only need to read image files to numpy array.
+3. Make sure that you have set all required seeds for your experiment
+4. Apply data augmentation process to generate training, validation, and test set.
+Explanation in details is a must, for example, what are the image manipulation technique that you use and why did you think it is appropriate for this problem.
+5. Propose your model architecture
+6. Propose another model that apply transfer learning
+7. Compare model at 4 and 5 with appropriate evaluation metrics.
+Explain why those metrics are suitable
+8. Discuss on the results why one is better than another.
+9. Suggests how to improve the weaker one and do additional experiment to show that your suggestions works.

+Submission:
+Put your source code in GitHub.
+Write explanations for all steps in the readme.md file.
+Submit your GitHub link to google classroom.
+DO NOT attach the dataset in your GitHub.

+Grading: Each part has 10 scores.
+The full score of this assignment is 80 (part 1 was non-grading).

+---

 ### Model creation and explanation
 1. Set up and prepare data
 	* 1.1\.
 Import all necessary tools